JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Extract a list component

-Since the `watchedVideos` and `unwatchedVideos` lists both display a list of videos, it makes sense to create a single reusable component.
+Since the `watchedVideos` and `unwatchedVideos` lists both contain a list of videos, it makes sense to create a single reusable component.

 The `videoList` component follows the same pattern as the `app` component.
 It uses the `fc()` builder function, and contains the code from the `unwatchedVideos` list.

-1. Create a new file called `VideoList.kt` and add the following code:
+1. Create a new `VideoList.kt` file in the `src/main/kotlin` folder and add the following code:

    ```kotlin
    import kotlinx.html.js.onClickFunction